-Table 9 provides the complete list of all the classes and subclasses of UNified Ontology for BID (UNO-BID), together with their definitions.
+Table 9 contains the complete list of all the classes and subclasses of UNO-BID, together with their definitions.
 These definitions are based on the SAPPhIRE and DANE models elements; nevertheless, some of them have been modified on the basis of the formal analysis performed in Protege.
 The leftmost column (Alias) contains the name of the entity in DANE and/or SAPPhIRE, if it differs from the name adopted in UNO-BID.